Past Catalyse Event

 Overview of workshop

-This training is particularly designed for CAT Practitioners or CAT Psychotherapists thinking of training in supervision in order to become an ACAT Accredited Supervisor.
-It fulfils Module 2 of the ACAT Supervisor Training pathway.
-The workshop is also a valuable opportunity for experienced CAT supervisors to look more intensively at their practice as part of their own CPD.
+This training was particularly designed for CAT Practitioners or CAT Psychotherapists thinking of training in supervision in order to become an ACAT Accredited Supervisor.
+It fulfilled Module 2 of the ACAT Supervisor Training pathway.
+The workshop was also a valuable opportunity for experienced CAT supervisors to look more intensively at their practice as part of their own CPD.

-All attendees will receive an attendance certificate following the event, for their CPD records.
+All attendees receive an attendance certificate following the event, for their CPD records.

 ACAT Accredited Modular Supervisor Training